rlindner81/pushpull/README.md

 ```

 # Example
-Let's say we don't want the users of some repostiory to update `package-lock.json` with every `npm install`, but we _do_ want to give an easy option `npm run update-package-lock` for consciously updating it.
+Let's say we don't want the users of some repostiory to update `package-lock.json` with every `npm install`, but we _do_ want to give an easy option `npm run update-lock` for consciously updating it.

 With PushPull this is easy.
 Just add appropriate comments to make your [.npmrc](./.npmrc) flexible.
 ```